13 Unholy But Delicious Things To Do With Potato Chips (Recipes)

 By Cooking Panda

 It’s no secret that potato chips — smooth or ridged, plain or barbecue — are delicious straight out of the bag.
 Less celebrated, and shamefully so, is their ability to add an unexpected touch of whimsy to just about any dish.
-Here are 13 different ways to appreciate the salty, crispy, powerful potato chip in everything from snacks to desserts.
+Here are 13 crunchiness things to eat with potato chips with an ideal combination of flavors in different ways to appreciate the salty, delicious things to do with potato chips, crispy, lays, powerful potato chip in everything from snacks to desserts.
+Potato is an important vegetable which covers a lot of dishes and we’re on the lookout to add more recipes that use potato chips, once found we’ll add those here too.
+If you want to know about things to do with chips, are thinking about what to do with potato chips or looking for recipes with lays chips, we have collection of recipe using potato chips:

 Because everything tastes better with butter, sugar and chocolate.